Pulling Together: Boy Bravely Confronts Cancer Diagnosis -- Twice

 Researchers are looking into alternative treatments in the most unlikely of places.

-At UT-Southwestern, their fish tank isn’t just for show.
-The medical center’s fish are being used for cancer research.
+At UT Southwestern Medical Center, their fish tank isn’t just for show.
+The fish at Amatruda Lab are being used for cancer research.

 Dr. James Amatruda and a team of researchers are breeding thousands of tropical fish to better understand childhood cancer.